 Regarding the ownership of the invention, we may ask whether the holder of the AI may file a patent application for an invention out of the hat of an AI.

-In my opinion, and in European law, this poses little difficulty because theA60 (1) EPC provides that the invention belongs to the inventor or his successor.
+In my opinion, and in European law, this does not pose much difficulty, because theA60 (1) EPC provides that the invention belongs to the inventor or his successor.

 For all that (and even if we had to consider that the inventor is really a machine), the lack of right to file a patent (see inventions filed by an unauthorized person) can only be invoked by the real owner of the rights.